metio/terraform-provider-k8s/docs/data-sources/everest_percona_com_database_cluster_v1alpha1_manifest.md

 Required:

-- `backup_storage_name` (String) BackupStorageName is the name of the BackupStorage CR that defines thestorage location.The BackupStorage must be created in the same namespace as the DatabaseCluster.
+- `backup_storage_name` (String) BackupStorageName is the name of the BackupStorage CR that defines the storage location.
+The BackupStorage must be created in the same namespace as the DatabaseCluster.
 - `enabled` (Boolean) Enabled is a flag to enable the schedule
 - `name` (String) Name is the name of the schedule
 - `schedule` (String) Schedule is the cron schedule